André Desjardins: The loan shark of Montreal

 After his leaving the union, Desjardins turned to loan sharking and drug smuggling.
 Desjardins was notorious as a loan shark who charged 52% interest on the loans he gave to the poor and desperate of Montreal.
 Desjardins was often described by the police as one of the most successful loan sharks in Montreal, whose fortune by the 1990s was estimated to be at least $25 million.
 Auger quoted one of Desjardins friends as saying: "He liked money too much.
 Always wanted more.
 Couldn't get enough of it".

 Desjardins opened a restaurant in Laval, two jewelry shops, a furniture store, and a 25-room motel in the Dominican Republic, hiding his ownership via a convoluted ownership structure.
 On 3 February 1979, Desjardins and his wife Jacqueline were indicted on charges of tax evasion with Desjardins accused of not paying $42,436.07 between 1967 and 1975.
 After defeating the tax evasion charges, Desjardins was tried for trafficking in stolen tires and for ordering an illegal strike in the early 1980s, but was acquitted of these charges.
 Desjardins spent much time living in the Dominican Republic, where he spent his winters at a luxury beach-front condo he owned in Puerto Plata.
 Desjardins had much influence in the Dominican Republic, where he demanded a "cut" from any developer wishing to build in that country.
 In July 1983, the United States government requested his extradition, charging he was trafficking in the Quaaludes prescription drug, but in 1984 a Montreal court refused the request.

 Despite leaving the Conseil des métiers de la construction union in 1974, Desjardins still retained much influence in construction unions for decades afterwards.
 Desjardins had been associated with the Calabrian Cotroni crime family headed by the Cotroni brothers, Vic and Frank, which from the 1930s to the 1980s was the largest criminal syndicate in Montreal.
 In the 1980s, the Cotroni family were eclipsed by the Sicilian Rizzuto crime family led by Nicolo Rizzuto as Montreal's largest criminal syndicate.
 The Rizzuto family had a policy of co-opting former associates of the Cotroni family into their operations.
 Desjardins was one of the former Cotroni associates who switched his loyalties.
-In his last years, Desjardins, who become one of the leading loan sharks in Montreal, become very close to Maurice "Mom" Boucher, the president of the Quebec branch of the Hells Angels.
+In his last years, Desjardins, who had become one of the leading loan sharks in Montreal, became very close to Maurice "Mom" Boucher, the president of the Quebec branch of the Hells Angels.
 Together with his business partner Robert Savard, Desjardins was reported to have made "millions" in loans to the Hells Angels and in laundering the profits of drug dealing for the Angels in the 1990s.